tyler-technologies-oss/forge-design-system/blog/2026-04-29-forge-tailwind/index.md

   height="450"
 ></iframe>

-## Responsive Design Without Media Queries
+## Responsive Design with Container Queries

 Responsive behavior becomes declarative using container queries.
-The `@container` class establishes a query context, and `@min-[500px]:block` shows the third box only when the container reaches 500px wide—responding to the component's size rather than the viewport:
+The `@container` class establishes a query context, and `@min-[500px]:block` shows the third box only when the container reaches 500px wide—responding to the component's size rather than the viewport.
+Resize your browser window to see the third box appear and disappear:

 <iframe
   src="https://forge.tylerdev.io/forge/pr-1141/iframe.html?id=recipes-tailwind-layouts-responsive-breakpoints--docs&viewMode=docs&shortcuts=false&singleStory=true"